 The next big adventure is a simple train ride home.
 The spirit journey is over, and the rest of my time abroad will be concerning an utterly more concrete and practical goal: get me and my stuff home.

 The whole process will take seven days.
 The first three were spent in San Diego, where I stayed with a husband and wife who were friends of a relative.
-They both had a background in journalism and academia, and I couldn’t have felt more comfortable.
+They both had a background in journalism and academia, so I felt right at home.
 Their house was a corner lot in the midst of a gentrified yuppie neighborhood, next door to a well-stocked grocery store and bike shop, two blocks away from an Internet-equipped coffeehouse and gastropub.
-Couldn’t be more perfect.
+Perfect!

 Every morning I would head to a neighbor’s house for a shower, then sit around to drink coffee and chit-chat with the family.
 Every day would be spent taking care of one hour-long odd job (checking baggage, patching tubes, mailing off paperwork,) then I would explore the rest of the day away on bicycle, discovering some of the best Mexican food in the country and checking items off of the world’s shortest to-do list.
 A vacation at the end of my vacation.